eth-protocol-fellows/protocol-studies/docs/wiki/EL/data-structures.md

 The **World State Trie** is the core data structure that represents Ethereum's current state.
 It maps the keccak-256 hashed 20 byte account addresses to their RLP encoded states utilizing a **Merkle Patricia Trie** where the key-value pairs are stored as byte arrays to byte arrays in the leaves of the trie.

-Accounts can be thought of as either smart contract accounts or non-smart contract accounts, which are also known as **EOA's** (Externally Owned Accounts). **EOA's** are used to initiate transactions or trigger the execution of smart contract logic using an associated private key whereas contract accounts execute the contracts when called.
+Accounts can be categorized as either smart contract accounts with code or Externally Owned Accounts (EOAs) associated with private keys.
+EOAs are used to initiate transactions with other EOAs or smart contract accounts, triggering the execution of the associated contract code.

-The states of each account consist of the following fields:
+Each account consists of the following fields:
 - **Nonce**: A scalar value identifying the number of transactions successfully sent from this account.
 - **Balance**: The amount of ETH in Wei owned by this account.
 - **Code Hash**: The hash of the EVM code if it's a contract account.
 For EOAs, it's the keccak-256 hash of an empty string `(keccak256(''))`, which uniquely identifies the account as an EOA.